 What do estate agents do?

-Estate agents do not deal with surveys – you will need a surveyor for that, but they might have partnerships in place to recommend a surveyor to you.
+Estate agents do not deal with surveys – you will need a surveyor, but they might have partnerships in place to recommend a surveyor to you.

 Estate agents and fees